 Camp in the laid-back hood of the Yellow Dog River.
-Take a dip in the deeper swimming holes, and trek to upstream waterfalls.
-Enjoy an evening fire at the communal fire pit, or just enjoy the sky show from your canoe in the middle of the lake.
-Just the beavers, breeze, and the owls to break the silence.
+We hope to attract like- minded, peace seeking folks who practice low-impact camping skills, as preservation of the land is VERY important to us.
+We share our beautiful yard with Hipcampers, and here, there is a screen tent for your use if it's raining, a picnic table, firewood shed, and the fire pit.
+From the parking area, it is a short walk through the yard, and down some steps to the quiet tent site, which is very secluded by the river.
+You'll have your own private swimming hole complete with solar water bag for showers.
+Take a dip in the deeper swimming holes of the Yellow Dog River, and trek to upstream waterfalls.
+Enjoy an evening fire at the communal fire pit, or just enjoy the sky show from the middle of the lake in our canoe or kayak.
+You'll have just the beavers, breeze, and the owls to break the silence.
 Magic abounds here.
-There are typically artists in residence, so you'll see that reflected in the gardens and yard areas.
-Quiet tent site more secluded is by the river.
-We seek like- minded, peace seeking folks who practice low-impact camping skills, as preservation of the land is important to us.
+One of your hosts is an artist, so you'll see that reflected in the gardens and yard areas.
 Side tours with your host as guide are also available upon request including: wild edible plant hike, waterfall tours, and mushroom hunting.

 - Check in: After 2PM

 - Check out: Before 12PM

 - Cancellation policy: Moderate

 - On arrival: Meet and greet

 You know what would make this trip even better?